 If you visit the park from the city centre you’ll probably enter it from the north-east where you’ll pass through the masterpiece design of Robert and James Adam’s McLennan Arch.

-The arch sits in an open courtyard where it looks a bit out of place in my opinion, but then it was never originally designed to be placed there.
+The arch sits in an open courtyard where it looks a bit out of place in my opinion, but then it was never originally designed to be there.

 It was at one point in history the centrepiece of the Glasgow Assembly Rooms on Ingram Street, but after they were demolished in 1894 Bailie James McLennan arranged for it to be moved to Monteith Row and then Glasgow Green.